 In the OurSCHOOL elementary school survey, students respond to Likert questions regarding the extent to which they feel challenged at school and whether they feel confident in their skills.
 On the secondary school survey, students respond to Likert questions regarding the extent to which they feel challenged at school and their skill level is gauged by their self-reported grades in Language Arts, Math and Science.

 In both questionnaires, students are classified into four groups: “low skills–high challenge”, “high skills–high challenge”, “low skills–low challenge”, and “high skills–low challenge”.
 The results are reported as a two-by-two table showing the percentage of students in each of the four quadrants.

-If you are interested in learning more about the Flow (Skills-Challenge) chart, click here for an explanation.
+If you are interested in learning more about the Flow (Skills-Challenge) chart, check out our article Flow (Skills-Challenge) Chart Explained.

 Bagnell, A., Tramonte, L., & Willms, J. D. (2008).
 The prevalence of significant mental health problems among Canadian youth and their comorbidity with cognitive and health problems.
 Ottawa: Human Resources and Skills Development Canada.

 Csikszentmihalyi, M. (1991).
 Flow: The Psychology of Optimal Experience.
 New York, NY: Harper & Row.

 Dunleavy, J., Milton, P., & Willms, J. D. (2012).
 Trends in Intellectual Engagement.
 What did you do in School Today?
 Research Series Report Number Three.
 Toronto: Canadian Education Association.

 Tramonte, L., & Willms, J. D. (2010).
 The prevalence of anxiety among middle and secondary school students in Canada.
 Canadian Journal of Public Health, 101(Suppl.3), S19–S22.